TrueBlocks/tokenomics/explorations/covalent/README.md

 3. Add your addresses to the file ./download (the addresses we used are listed in ./addresses.txt)
 4. All the results will be placed in appropriate-named subfolders in ./store

+A detailed description of [the data pipeline is here](https://github.com/TrueBlocks/tokenomics/blob/main/explorations/covalent/PROCESS.md).

 # Performance

 ## Covalent Extraction